 The Cambridge University Sixth Form Law Conference was founded over forty years ago to give Year 12 students who may be interested in studying Law at degree level a balanced view of the Law, both as an academic subject and as a profession, and also to offer an insight into life as a Cambridge undergraduate.

-The Conference is run by a voluntary committee of eight current law undergraduates and relies on the invaluable support of the Law Faculty.
+The Conference is run by a voluntary committee of seven current law undergraduates and relies on the invaluable support of the Law Faculty.

 More details about what the conference involves, our partner colleges, reviews by former delegates and application details can be found on this website.
 Please do feel free to contact us if you have any further questions.